 Use the letter charts as an answer key if you choose!
 Use the letter chart with the sound icons and letters on the cookie sheet.
 Students guess the sound and when they pick the letter, they can check the sound icon to see if they are correct.
 Easy!

 This friend picked the letter “d” and he can see there is a donut under it that matches the donut on the card he picked.

 You can also do this with the letter stews too.
 Use letter cards and letter charts that have the same case then use the opposite case magnet letter.
 OR you can use the double letter chart “Aa” and different case letter cards and letter magnets.

 Sound Clip Art (two sets included)

--Set 1 uses food clip art.
-For some students or classrooms, the food clipart might be tricky (ex: asparagus, olives, quesadillas).
+-Set 1 includes food clip art.
+For some students the food Clip art might be tricky to identify (ex: asparagus, olives, quesadillas).

--Set 2 uses typical beginning sound clip art AND it matches the letter carts!
-To help manage and sort the cards SET 2 has a small star in the corner.
+-Set 2 uses typical beginning sound Clip art AND it the matching letter cards!
+To help you differentiate and organize the cards, SET 2 has a small star in the corner.
 Sorting Letters Stew

-Sorting letters helps students notice the characteristics and distinctive features of each letter and sorting letter stews makes sorting letters FUN!
+Sorting letters helps students notice the characteristics and distinctive features of each letter.
+Sorting letter stews makes sorting letters FUN!

-Use the included blank page OR create a set stew name cards with the fillable PDF.
+Use the included blank page OR create a set of stew name cards with this fillable PDF.
 Just type the names into a chart and it autofills all the name cards for you!Sight Word Stew

 Optional Recording Pages